Submissions to our journal consist of the following components:

 Authors are responsible for ensuring that anyone named in the Acknowledgments agrees to be named.

 Results, Discussion, Conclusions

-The above mentioned sections can be separate or combined to produce mixed section.
-This section further can be divided in to subsections.
+The above-mentioned sections can be separated or combined to produce a mixed section.
+This section further can be divided into subsections.
 This section doesn’t have any word limit but the content should be clear and accurate.

 Together, these sections should describe the results of the experiments, the interpretation of these results, and the conclusions that can be drawn.

 Authors should explain how the results relate to the hypothesis presented as the basis of the study and provide a succinct explanation of the implications of the findings, particularly in relation to previous related studies and potential future directions for research.

 All research work available within the scope of the manuscript can be cited in the reference section.
 The acceptable work can be published in the reference section from the following sources